leuel-a/job-board/README.md

 2. Install dependencies using `npm install`.
 3. Configure Vercel Postgres and Blob for the database and file storage.
 4. Run the development server with `npm run dev`.

-## Contributing

-Contributions are welcome!
-Please read our contributing guidelines for how to contribute to this project.

-## License

-[Specify the type of license here]

----

-This README provides an overview of the project.
-It includes a brief description, the technologies used, and basic instructions to get started.
-Expand each section as needed, providing more detailed descriptions, usage examples, and any other relevant information.